iamkirankumaryadav/Library/Data Science/Missing Data.md

 - Experiment with different algorithms and compare their performance on specific datasets.

 ### Domain Knowledge
-- It helps us understand why data is missing, whether it’s random or due to an error.
+- It helps us understand the missing patterns, whether it’s random or due to an error.
 - Knowing the cause can guide us in deciding the best way to handle the missing data.

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>